FangRuoqing/tp/docs/DeveloperGuide.md

 * 1a.
 The given contact name is already in the contact list.

     * 1a1.
-Connectify shows an error message and requests for the user to give a different contact name.
+Connectify shows an error message.
-    * 1a2.
-User enters new data.
-    * Steps 1a1-1a2 are repeated until the data entered is correct.

-      Use case resumes from step 2.
+      Use case resumes from step 1.

 * 1b.
 Connectify detects an error in the entered data.

     * 1b1.
-Connectify requests for the correct data.
-    * 1b2.
-User enters new data
-    * Steps 1b1-1b2 are repeated until the data entered is correct.
+Connectify shows an error message.

-      Use case resumes from step 2.
+      Use case resumes from step 1.

 * 1c.
 Connectify detects a similar contact name in the entered contact name.